Azure-Samples/functions-customer-reviews/SETUP.md

 ![](Media/Setup4.png)

-## Optional: Visual Studio Team Services ##
+## Optional: Azure DevOps ##

-You can also create a VSTS build definition to trigger from a code commit.
+You can also create an Azure DevOps build definition to trigger from a code commit.
 To get it set up, follow these instructions:
-- Use an existing VSTS account or [create a new one](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/sign-up-for-visual-studio-team-services)
+- Use an existing Azure DevOps account or [create a new one](https://docs.microsoft.com/fr-fr/azure/devops/organizations/accounts/create-organization)
 - [Make sure you have Colin's ALM Corner Build & Release Tools installed on your VSTS account](https://marketplace.visualstudio.com/items?itemName=colinsalmcorner.colinsalmcorner-buildtasks)
-- [Create a Personal Access Token (PAT)](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/use-personal-access-tokens-to-authenticate) and save the value.
+- [Create a Personal Access Token (PAT)](https://docs.microsoft.com/fr-fr/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) and save the value.
 - Create a new Build Definition as documented in [this blog post](https://blogs.msdn.microsoft.com/appserviceteam/2017/06/01/deploying-visual-studio-2017-function-projects-with-vsts/) using your GitHub fork as the source
 - Create the following variables for your new build definitions:
     - AzureWebJobsStorage